That dollar amount results from an -88% setback compared to $9.7 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Panama has highly positive net exports in the international trade of copper ores and concentrates.
-In turn, these cashflows indicate Panama’s strong competitive advantages under the ores, slag and ash product category.
+Panama has highly positive net exports in the international trade of fish.
+In turn, these cashflows indicate Panama’s strong competitive advantages under the related product category.

 Below are exports from Panama that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Panama’s goods trail Panamanian importer spending on foreign products.

-Panama has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil product category particularly for petroleum oils (both refined and crude) and petroleum gas.
+Panama has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil product category.

 Panamanian Export Companies